elisoftli/wrapid/README.md

 # Wrapid - a rapid wrapper app for chat bots

-**Wrapid** is a powerful desktop application designed to enhance your interactions with AI chatbots.
-Whether you use one or multiple chatbots, Wrapid provides tools and features that boost productivity and convenience.
+**Wrapid** is a desktop application for users who want to enhance the experience of using their favorite chatbots.
+Wrapid provides a single / multi-chat mode (side by side), a prompt palette, a rich text area (with Markdown support), and a global hotkey to easily bring up Wrapid and start typing.

 <div style="display: flex">
     <img src="resources/single-chat-mode.jpg" width="45%" style="height: auto; object-fit: contain;" alt="Single Chat Mode">